• Skip to primary navigation

 Can I make the mousse ahead?

 Yes!
 It keeps at least a day in the refrigerator.
-Keep in the refrigerator until ready to serve.
+Keep it chilled until ready to serve, then garnish as desired.

 We had the remaining mousse the following night, and the bold flavors had really developed.
 We may have liked it even more!
 As you can see from the photos, this is an elegant dessert, and really simple to make.
 Be sure to "pin" it for your next special occasion!